Best Mattress for Pressure Points of 2021

 Still, latex mattresses last between 12 to 15 years on average, much longer than the lifespan of other beds.
 So, while you’ll have to spend a lot initially on a latex bed, its long lifespan makes up for the cost.

-Innerspring mattresses are one of the most common types of beds out there, but they aren’t always the best.
+Innerspring mattresses are one of the most common types of beds out there.
 Innerspring mattresses are made from steel coils to support your body, maximize airflow, and increase the bed’s bounce.
 Most innerspring beds also have pillow tops made from polyester, wool, cotton, or foam.

 As one of the oldest types of mattresses still around today, innerspring beds have remained popular for being affordable.
 The beds are cheap, easy to find, and come in countless forms to suit any person.
 Still, cheap doesn’t mean good.